Overview

 biological puberty will resume.

-Gender affirming hormones (oestrogen or testosterone) – prescribed by paediatrician or paediatric endocrinologist.
+Gender affirming hormones (oestrogen or testosterone) – prescribed by a paediatrician or paediatric endocrinologist.

 Gender affirming hormone treatment initiates pubertal changes consistent with the young person's affirmed gender.
 The timing of hormone treatment is individualised based on the young person's circumstances.
 Trans feminine young people can be offered oestrogen